Rental Property Landscaping: Who's Responsible in Florida?

 Vague clause language.
 "Maintain the landscaping" and "keep the yard presentable" can't be enforced because nobody can prove what they mean.
 Name the tasks, name the cadence, name who pays.

 Putting tree and limb work on the tenant.
-A tenant has no statutory duty to trim trees, and even a signed clause won't move the liability for a hazardous limb off the owner.
+A tenant has no statutory duty to trim trees, and a signed clause is not a shield you should count on when a limb comes down.
 Keep tree work yours.
 Hand tenants the mowing, not the chainsaw.

 The clause is the product